 What is ESD?

 UNESCO World Conference on Education for Sustainable Development 2021

 “ESD for 2030” was launched in May 2021 at the international conference "Learn for our Planet.
 Act for Sustainability" organised by UNESCO and supported by the German Government as host.
-The conference intends to provide impulses to further strengthen ESD in educational policy and practice and to accompany the strategic design of the new programme.
-It will highlight the crucial role of Education for Sustainable Development as a key enabler for the successful achievement of all SDGs, the COVID rebuilding process, and to create momentum for strengthening ESD worldwide.
-The conference will be held as a virtual conference from 17 to 19 May, 2021 in Berlin.
-In addition, a National Launch Conference will kick off the programme in Germany on May 19th, 2021.
-Some of the programme will be made available online to the public, current information is published on the UNESCO Conference website and the German ESD Portal.
+The conference provided impulses to further strengthen ESD in educational policy and practice and accompanied the strategic design of the new programme.
+It highlighted the crucial role of Education for Sustainable Development as a key enabler for the successful achievement of all SDGs, the COVID rebuilding process and the creation of a momentum for strengthening ESD worldwide.
+The conference was held as a virtual conference from 17 to 19 May, 2021 in Berlin and was followed by a National Launch Conference of Germany.
+Some programme items were recorded and can be accessed online.
+Further information was published on the UNESCO Conference website and the German ESD Portal.